XoL1507/sui/sui_programmability/examples/README.md

 We welcome third-party examples--please just submit a pull request!

 DISCLAIMER: This is example code provided for demonstration purposes only.
 These examples have not been thoroughly tested, verified, or audited.
-Please do not use the example code or derivatives in production without proper diligence.
+Please do not use the example code or derivatives in production without proper diligence..